-You can use this statement if you have CONNECT or DBA authority for the specified DBEnvironment.
+You can use this statement if you have ${\tt CONNECT}$ or DBA authority for the specified DBEnvironment.

-A user begins a multiuser DBE session; autostart mode is ON.
+A user whose current working directory is just above the sampledb directory begins a DBE session; the value of the autostart mode is ON.
 The PartsDBE DBEnvironment is currently configured to operate in multiuser mode, so other users can also initiate DBE sessions.

-CONNECT TO 'PartsDBE.SomeGrp.Acct'
+CONNECT TO 'sampledb/PartsDBE'

-A second user starts a DBE session with a file equation.
+A second user starts a DBE session from a different directory.